coursemaster44/Section-10/README.md

 Click on Update

 **Step 15.Ec2>Auto Scaling Group>asg-cd>Instances**
-- See the lifecycle behaviour pending>pending-wait>pending-wait:proceed>INservice
+- See the lifecycle behaviour Pending>Pending-wait>Pending-Wait:Proceed>InService

 **Step 16.Click Instance and copy & paste the Public IP address in browser to see it running**
 - e.g.- 13.222.125.52:3000

 **Step 17.Open Postman Tool>Environment>Ec2**
 - In Ec2 change current value of ec2 url - 13.222.125.52:3000
+- Click on Update

 **Step 18.Now select {{url}}/create table and Click on Send**